CODE GREEN: Our Hometown Hospital Responds to Parkland Crisis

-On Valentine’s Day last year, Code Green was called at Broward Health North.
+On Valentine’s Day last year, Code Green was called at Broward Health North on the Pompano Beach-Deerfield Beach border.
 Code Green — the code called to initiate protocol for a mass casualty incident — signaled the entire hospital that a nearby tragedy was underway.
-The surgeons, doctors, nurses and support staff sprung to action to respond to the Marjory Stoneman Douglas High School shooting, the third most tragic school shooting in U.S. history.
+The surgeons, doctors, nurses and support staff sprung to action to respond to Parkland’s Marjory Stoneman Douglas High School shooting, the third most tragic school shooting in U.S. history.
 Together, the emergency room team at Broward Health North’s level two trauma center saved six lives.
 These are their stories.

 On Feb.
 15, 2018, Dr. Igor Nichiporenko, the chief trauma surgeon and trauma medical director at Broward Health North, exited the emergency room in the dark morning hour after midnight, adrenaline still raging after hours of emergency surgeries.
 He had just finished one of the most intense days ever endured in his eight years as a trauma surgeon at Broward Health North.